 Particularly relevant advice for cold weather

-Q: When I travel to my stalking grounds in a warm car my scope’s lenses fog up in the cold weather.
+Q: When I travel to my stalking grounds in a warm car I get scope fogging on my lenses in the cold weather.
 What, if anything, can I do to stop this?
-It’s a real nuisance and very irritating when I want to get out in the field
+It’s a real nuisance and very irritating when I want to get out in the field.

 A: It can indeed be a real pain when you get to your shooting grounds after a long drive and then, when you remove the rifle from its case, the scope’s lenses fog over with condensation in the colder air.